The Certified Senior Advisor (CSA)® Credential

 * A 30 day extension from the due date is allowed.
 All CE must be received within the 30 day extension.
 If CE is not submitted by the extended due date, your certification will be suspended.
 All sales are final, no refunds on renewals.

 SCSA Disclosure Policy

 Society of Certified Senior Advisors® (SCSA) treats as confidential a CSA’s personal information.
-At its discretion, however, and in accordance with disclosure authority maintained by the CSA Board of Standards (“Board”), SCSA may release to certain federal and state licensing and credentialing bodies and governmental regulatory agencies, or may publish on its website, details of a current or former CSA’s disciplinary history, if any, resulting from complaints heard by the Board.
+At its discretion, however, and in accordance with policy, the CSA Certification Department may release to certain federal and state licensing and credentialing bodies and governmental regulatory agencies, or may publish on its website, details of a current or former CSA’s disciplinary history.
 Similarly, SCSA reserves the right to divulge to such bodies or agencies, or to publish on its website, information in connection with wrongful use or other actions taken by SCSA, or on its behalf, against certain individuals or entities.

 Stay updated with the latest news and information from SCSA.